personaelabs/old-website/content/posts/efficient-ecdsa-1.md

 R = ms^{-1} * G + rs^{-1} * Qa
 $$

 which you can see in 0xPARC's [original implementation](https://github.com/0xPARC/circom-ecdsa/blob/d87eb7068cb35c951187093abe966275c1839ead/circuits/ecdsa.circom#L129).
-It's a good exercise to check this equation will hold for a valid signature!
+It's a good exercise to check [correctness](https://en.wikipedia.org/wiki/Digital_signature#Definition) of this signature, we recommend you do that for better understanding!
 For simplicity, we rewrite this as

 $$
 s * R = m * G + r * Qa